majguo/weblogic-on-azure-1/dr-database/README.md

 Since the Azure Traffic Manager is sitting at the front of two WebLogic clusters to routing user requests, the Front Host of the WebLogic cluster needs to be updated to the DNS name of Traffic Manager.

 1. Make sure you have signed in to WebLogic Server Administratiion Console for the active cluster.
-1. Locate to "Domain structure > wlsd > Environment > Clusters" in the left naviagation area.
+1. Locate to "Domain structure > wlsd > Environment > Clusters" in the left navigation area.
 Click "Clusters".
 1. You should see "cluster1" listed in the right work area.
 Click "cluster1".
 1. Click HTTP > Lock & Edit > Find out the copied "DNS name", remove the starting "http://" and set the remaining for "Frontend Host" > Save > Activate Changes.